mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 The [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) details lots of information that can be used to get (K)ubuntu Linux running sooner, faster, and better for web developers.
-Whenever I adjust any of my many (K)ubuntu systems, I update this spreadsheet.
-It saves me time and effort, and it certainly helps a few others too!

-Now that we've taken the hard work out of the equation, we have to get the right hardware.
+Now let's look at the hardware we might need.

-### Get Linux compatible hardware
+### Get compatible hardware

-#### Pre-configured systems
+#### Buy a pre-configured system?

 The best (K)ubuntu systems, just like the best Mac or Windows systems, are those built specifically to run the OS.
 The easiest approach is to get a system